MTG/acousticbrainz-genre-dataset/README.md

 All data is packed with bzip2.
 Checksums are provided to ensure that you have correctly downloaded the archives.

-The development and test data for Discogs, Lastfm and Tagtraum is publicly available at: https://drive.google.com/open?id=0B8wz5KkuLnI3RjFYSFY5TkJVU1U
+The development and test data for Discogs, Lastfm and Tagtraum is publicly available [here](https://drive.google.com/open?id=0B8wz5KkuLnI3RjFYSFY5TkJVU1U)

 The development data (genre ground truth) and test data for AllMusic requires signing the **Data Usage agreement** by participants.
 The data will be shared to the participants in personal communication (please, ask the organizers).